thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/index.md

-If you've worked with Protocol Buffers in other programming languages before, adding Swift support is very simple: you just need to build the `protoc-gen-swift` program and copy it into any directory in your PATH.
+If you've worked with Protocol Buffers in other programming languages before, adding Swift support is very simple: you just need to build the `protoc-gen-language` program and copy it into any directory in your PATH.
 The protoc program will find and use it automatically, allowing you to build Swift sources for your proto files.
 You will also, of course, need to add the corresponding